About

 Jill Marshall

-Jill started her graphic design firm Marshall Arts Design 23 years ago.
+Jill started her graphic design firm Marshall Arts Design in 1988.
 At that time, much of the work was done by hand, it’s all electronic now.
 She missed that hands-on feel, so she started her own line of watercolor nature cards.
 This later expanded to a Christmas series.

 All Jill’s designs have been wildly popular, (pun intended).
-Within Alaska she has sold over 30,000 cards featuring her designs.
+Within Alaska she has sold more than 75,000 cards featuring her designs.

-Jill lives in Fairbanks with her husband Charlie McMahon and their two 4-legged kids, Sammy (the cat) and Joey (the dog).
+Jill lives in Fairbanks with her husband Charlie McMahon and kitties Annie and Leo.
 Their son Josh lives in Anchorage.